In this useful overview, we will explain how to understand the results of your Google My Business Audit report.

 To discover how many people took a particular action on a particular day, place your cursor over the appropriate segment of the graph for the day you're keen to see.
 Select the boxes to the right of the graph to turn off segments, so that you can isolate particular data points that you're interested in.

-To learn more about optimizing and understanding a Google My Business listing with Google My Business Audit, enroll in BrightLocal Academy for free today.
+To learn more about optimizing and understanding a GBP with Google My Business Audit, enroll in BrightLocal Academy for free today.